Successful rehabilitation will deliver real benefits to society

 Short sentenced prisoners are more likely to reoffend than other groups in the UK.
 Currently there is no statutory support for them on release.
 Many prisoners do not have a home, a family or a job to go back to and are often battling mental health and substance misuse problems.
 Costs to the state are great and the lack of support does not break the cycle of crime.

-A consortium of 6 organisations under the auspices of the One* Service offer a tailored service that focuses on the immediate needs such as accommodation, medical services, family support, employment and training, benefits and financial advice.
-This is to provide stability and support for the prisoners.
-The intervention does not duplicate existing services and works closely with the prison, public services and local charities.
+A consortium of 6 organisations under the auspices of the One* Service offered a tailored service that focused on the immediate needs such as accommodation, medical services, family support, employment and training, benefits and financial advice.
+This was to provide stability and support for the prisoners.
+The intervention did not duplicate existing services and worked closely with the prison, public services and local charities.
+The service closed in 2015.

-The programme supports 3000 male prisoners and helps them move away from a life of crime.
-Our “Through the Gates” model has been adopted by Peterborough prison for their female prisoners and the Ministry of Justice has recently announced a roll out of statutory support to all short-sentenced prisoners in England and Wales.
-Peterborough is the first Social Impact Bond and has led the way for the creation of an international Social Impact Bond market.
+The programme supported 2000 male prisoners and helped them move away from a life of crime.
+Our “Through the Gates” model has been adopted by Peterborough prison for their female prisoners and in 2015 the Ministry of Justice implemented a new national programme that provides statutory support to all short-sentenced prisoners in England and Wales.
+Peterborough was the first Social Impact Bond and led the way for the creation of an international Social Impact Bond market.

 Mayor’s Office of Police and Crime to reduce drug-related crime